Hallelujah Junction Wildlife Area

 Activities: hiking, wildlife viewing, birdwatching, nature photography, and hunting

-Area is closed to public entry from February 1 through June 30.
+Area is closed to public entry from sunset to sunrise and from February 1 through June 30.

 Hunting: Deer, rabbit, quail, and dove may be present.